Don’t Risk Your Degree: Why College Students Need Health Insurance

 ANSWER: That is very good news!
 Being healthy or remaining healthy is important to all of us.
 Unfortunately, none of us knows when illness — or an accident — may strike us.
 If you have known someone who has had this type of experience, you know that medical costs are high and can add a layer of complexity in recovering from illness or injury.
 None of us want to have to worry about a large financial burden and possible medical debt that we will carry for years when we should be focusing on getting better and stronger.

-Short term health insurance can provide you the peace of mind you need, for financial protection from unforeseen serious illness or injury.
+Short term health insurance can help provide financial protection from unforeseen serious illness or injury.
 In fact, short-term health insurance is well-suited to people that do not have current medical conditions, since it provides protection against incidents that we all hope will never happen.

 QUESTION: I am covered on my parent’s health insurance right now.
 They have insurance from their employer.
 How soon after I turn 26 will that insurance end?